-As we begin the process of running events once more here at Peoples Church, the current plan going forward will be this:
+As we begin the process of running events once more here at Peoples Church, the current schedule of events is as follows:

 You can find more information about some of the activities here and other events throughout the website.